 What if we decide to move?

-Committing to being a guardian home means you are committing to stay within 1 hour of Sun Valley Goldendoodles until your female has completed her contract and ownership has been transferred to you.
+Committing to being a guardian home means you are committing to stay within 1 hour of Sun Valley Goldendoodles until your dog has completed his/her contract and ownership has been transferred to you.

 If you decide to move out of these boundaries you must inform us immediately and we will discuss options.
 If you're moving too far we will have to place the dog in a new guardian home or you'll be asked to pay the full purchase price.